davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.sqlddl/index.md

 ## CS 455 - Principles of Database Systems

-### Hwk: Data Cleansing
+### Hwk: Data Ingestion

-A local college uses a popular software to manage its data.
-The software has been collecting years' worth of data on their students and course enrollment in a single spreadsheet, and over time, the size of this file has gotten out of hand.
-College administrators can no longer "eyeball" the spreadsheet to do simple analysis, and require the help of someone with database expertise...
+There's a lot of text-based ("raw") data in the real world that we have to load into a relational database to reap all the benefits of SQL.
+This process is called **Data Ingestion**.
+Suppose a local college uses a comma-delimited spreadsheet (csv file) to manage all of its data.
+Their software has been collecting years' worth of data on their students and course enrollment in a single spreadsheet, and over time, the size of this file has gotten out of hand.
+College administrators can no longer "eyeball" the spreadsheet to do simple analysis, and require the help of someone with relational database expertise... that's where you step in.

-Get started by downloading [SQLite](https://www.sqlite.org/download.html).
-If you're using Windows, choose the "bundled" version.
-If you prefer to not use the sqlite command-line, there are several free SQLite GUIs you can find on Google.
-I am a fan of [DB Browser for SQLite](https://sqlitebrowser.org/).
-It's actively maintained and free.

 #### Student Outcomes